 - small open sores

-- hardening under the skin
+- wearing away of the skin

 Common side effects

-- pain during sex (females only)
+- pain during sex (in women)

-- stomach and bowel problems
+- stomach and bowel symptoms

 - ringing in the ears